ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Before a Signed Statement is registered, the trust anchor used to verify its Issuer MUST be registered with the Transparency Service.
 * Inclusion of Issuer trust anchors in a registered Registration Policy
-* Submission of Issuer trust anchors as a Signed Statement

 ### Initialization and bootstrapping {#ts-initialization}